Cristy94/eleven-vr-scoreboard/README.md

 ## Changelog

 ```
+11 October 2021
+* Add checkbox option to flip player rows (thanks to @jerryfromearth [SolidSlime] for the suggestion)
+* Refactor the code a bit to remove duplication of player rows

 28 May 2021
 * Fixed match score count during the first game
 * Shown ELO score is now rounded